xpack-dev-tools/qemu-arm-xpack/README-BUILD.md

 The build scripts use the
-[xPack Build Box (XBB)](https://github.com/xpack/xpack-build-box), a set of elaborate build environments based on GCC 7.4 (Docker containers for GNU/Linux and Windows or a custom folder for MacOS).
+[xPack Build Box (XBB)](https://github.com/xpack/xpack-build-box), a set of elaborate build environments based on recent GCC (Docker containers for GNU/Linux and Windows or a custom folder for MacOS).

 There are two types of builds: